JulianaTagami/getcoffee-landingpage/README.md

 ><h2>About</h2>
->Challenge proposed by Alura: #7daysofcode to develop a page with a layout available on Figma and share the results daily using GIT.
+>Challenge proposed to develop a page with a layout available on Figma and share the results daily using GIT.
 ><br>
 >Applied languages:HTML and CSS.
 ><br>